koriaf/parks-bce-integration-bookable-things/api_slots.rst

     {"code":"FRS-400","title":"ValidationError","detail":{"start_time":["This field is required."],"end_time":["This field is required."]}}

   Succesfull response contains full slot information in the same format as the slots list returns.

+  Tip: if you send a list of dicts instead of single dict - multiple slots will be created.
+  Error handlng strategy is "all or none", so single error means that no slot will be created by this request.